sam-hosseini/freelancing-in-finland/README.md

-This *limited liability* is such an extremely important concept that I encourage you to watch [Khan Academy video on corporations and limited liability](https://www.khanacademy.org/economics-finance-domain/core-finance/taxes-topic/corporate-taxation/v/corporations-and-limited-liability) and make an **informed** decision whether going for a private trader (toiminimi) is **really** the course of action you'd like to take.
+This *limited liability* is such an extremely important concept that I encourage you to watch [Khan Academy video on corporations and limited liability](https://www.khanacademy.org/economics-finance-domain/core-finance/taxes-topic/corporate-taxation/v/corporations-and-limited-liability) to become fully aware of its implications.

-**TL;DR of video**: Working under your own name as a private trader gives you **unlimited** liability and all your personal assets like your home, car, and personal savings are up for grabs if worst happens.
+**TL;DR of video**: Working under your own name as a private trader (toiminimi) gives you **unlimited** liability and all your personal assets like your home, car, and personal savings are up for grabs if worst happens.
 In case of a limited liability company, the liability is *limited* and the company can declare bankruptcy if worst happens, and your personal assets are immune from the liability of the company.

 **How much?** ~275€ for online registration.
 It's a business cost.
 Later,